A Kangaroo Wasn’t On The Bingo Card

 A word about mentors

-It was in Dr. Wilson’s organizational behavior and leadership class at Southeastern University more than thirty years where the flame and passion for leadership was ignited in me.
+It was in Dr. Wilson’s organizational behavior and leadership class at Southeastern University more than thirty years ago that the flame and passion for leadership were ignited in me.

-We bonded quick and shared a passion for reading.
+We bonded quickly and shared a passion for reading.
 We’d exchange books and talk about them.
 He was a challenging professor but caring.
-He inspired and prodded us to become our best and did it in a way that if he said we were going to charge hell with squirt guns we’d all sign up and do it.
+He inspired and prodded us to become our best and did it in a way that if he said we were going to charge hell with squirt guns, we’d all sign up and do it.

 But most of all, he was a mentor.
 And for that, I will forever be grateful.
 With great sadness, I’ve learned of his recent passing.
 He will be remembered fondly and missed greatly.

-Writing the Harvard Business Review, Jack Zenger addresses the critical need for leadership training at an earlier age.
-HIs research shows that the average age of supervisors entering leadership training is 42.
+In the Harvard Business Review, Jack Zenger addresses the critical need for leadership training at a younger age.
+His research shows that the average age of supervisors entering leadership training is 42.
 However, the average age of supervisors is 33.
 Simply put, we are waiting much too long to equip them with the leadership skills needed to succeed.

 My purpose – my why is about developing, inspiring, and mentoring as many leaders as I can.
 That passion, in large part, was because one professor cared enough to pour into the lives of his students in ways he probably never realized.